Ral151/AI-Workflow-Design/README.md

 **Update Workflow:**
 - Find all Google Calendar nodes
-- Replace email `geraldsch.cdg@gmail.com` with your Google email
+- Replace the Calendar Section filled with "Study Schedule" with your Google email

 ---